How To Fly With A Dog In 2024 | Pet In-Cabin | Dog Travel

 And the last tip: if you believe your dog might be an anxious flyer, you can try giving them something to help calm them down.
 Always ask your vet first.
 My vet recommended CBD oil; she says it helps a lot with anxiety.
 Now, honestly, I haven’t tried it because my dog was always calm on flights, but I trust my vet, so I’m passing along the advice to you.
 Whatever you do, make sure you opt for something natural and tested at home several days before the flight to minimize any potential side effects that might appear.

-Now, this is important: do not sedate or tranquilize your dog before the flight because there’s a real risk of respiratory or cardiovascular problems that can appear at high altitudes.
+It is very important not to sedate or tranquilize your dog prior to the flight since high altitudes can lead to respiratory and cardiovascular problems.
 And some airlines specifically prohibit tranquilizing your dog on flights for this exact reason.
 You should find that information on the website, so make sure that you don’t do that and opt for something natural instead.